 The fact is many larger daycare centers offer some sort of discount to their clients.

 In either of these cases, you might be inclined to think about offering a daycare discount as an incentive to attract clients to your business.
-So if you were to offer a discount, what would that look like?
+If so and you were to offer a discount, what would that look like?
 Is it just for siblings or do you offer other discounts?

 What Kind of Discount To Offer?